-Jean-Pierre Jeunet — he who brought us Delicatessen and The City of Lost Children — is one of the world’s most inventive directors, but even he, with his brilliant camera maneuvering, can’t find anything new to show us about these monsters in Alien: Resurrection.
+Jean-Pierre Jeunet — he who brought us Delicatessen and The City of Lost Children — is one of the world’s most inventive directors, but even he, with his acrobatic cinematography, can’t find anything new to show us about these monsters, or the bone-headed human beings who stumble into their clutches, in Alien: Resurrection.

 Alien was scary because director Ridley Scott subscribed to the Jaws school of scare-making: We didn’t see what was stalking us until the very end of the movie.
 Scott also understood that horror stories can be substantial, and his movie became a fascinating exploration of what makes humans different from mere beasts.

 James Cameron’s sequel, Aliens, was a more conventional scare-fest, as we watched the characters get knocked off one by one.
 But it took us into new territory, and introduced us to characters who made us care deeply about the outcome.

 Alien 3 was one of the most frustrating sequels ever made, filled with pretentious and empty religiosity, as well as killing off characters we’d come to know and love in the previous film.
 And now we were so well acquainted with the aliens’ ugliness that director David Fincher was challenged to try and scare us with something new.
 But the script he had in front of him worked too hard to disturb us, and focused far more on “gross-out” than “think about it.”